 If you graduate from Middlebury College, then you can expect to earn an average of $71,900 per year.
 You also have a 88% chance of being employed after 10 years.

 Middlebury College is located at Old Chapel, Middlebury VT 05753

 Middlebury has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Middlebury College is known for it's academic work in the following disciplines:

-Middlebury College's most influential alumni faculty include professors and professionals in the fields of Communications, Political Science, and Literature.
+Middlebury College's most influential alumni faculty include professors and professionals in the fields of Communications, Literature, and Social Work.
 Here are some of Middlebury College's most famous alumni: